spsforks/QB64-Wiki/_SHELLHIDE.md

 ## Example(s)

-## Example(s)
 Shelling to another QB64 program will return the exit code when one is set in the  program that is run.

 ```vb